-Because silver will remain expensive due to the world market dependency, it is extremely important to continue all efforts to lower silver consumption as a means of achieving further cost reductions.
 Despite a continuous reduction of silver consumption at the cell manufacturing level, silver replacement is still considered as we will discuss in chapter 5.2.2.
 Copper (Cu), as less expensive material, applied with plating technologies, is the envisioned substitute.
 It is still assumed that it will be introduced in mass production, but the market share is considered more conservative than in the last edition with a market share of $\approx 10\%$ in 2029 - a further delay versus former ITRPV expectations.
 Technical issues related to reliability and adhesion have to be resolved before alternative metallization techniques can be introduced.
 Appropriate equipment and processes also need to be made ready for mass production.
 Silver is expected to remain the most widely used front side metallization material for c-Si cells in the years to come.

 The trend of remaining Aluminum is shown in Fig. 8b.
 We distinguish in this figure between bifacial and monofacial cell concepts using BSF or PERC technologies.
 Bifacial cells need much less Al - only about 22% of the corresponding monofacial cell type.
 The reduction is assumed to reach down to 650 mg for monofacial and 180 mg for bifacial cell concepts respectively.
+A faster reduction down to 800 mg for monofacial cells and down to 200 mg for bifacial cells respectively seems possible as industrial solutions exist, following the roadmap further down requires development efforts.

 Pastes containing lead are restricted in accordance with legislation that went into effect in 2011 under the EU Directive on the Restriction of Use of Hazardous Substances (RoHS 2).
 This restriction affects the use of lead and other substances in electric and electronic equipment (EEE) on the EU market.
 It also applies to components used in equipment that falls within the scope of the Directive.
 PV panels are excluded from RoHS 2, meaning that they may contain lead and do not have to comply with the maximum weight concentration thresholds set out in the directive.
-PV's exclusion from the Directive will remain in effect for the next few years - a review of RoHS 2 will likely take place by mid-2021 at the latest.
+PV's exclusion from the directive will remain in effect for the next few years - a review of RoHS 2 will likely take place by mid-2021 at the latest2.
 Cell manufacturers should act carefully, especially, as the exclusion in question is limited to PV panels installed in a defined location for permanent use (i.e. power plants, rooftops, building integration etc.).
 Should the component in question also be useable in other equipment that is not excluded from RoHS 2 (e.g. to charge calculators), then the component must comply with the Directive's provisions.